-Excellent communication skills underpins all of my work.
+Excellent communication skills underpins all of my work coupled with my ethic of care.
 Throughout my career I have navigated complex situations which required me to skilfully adapt my communication, style and format for each situation, from NHS consultants to non-technical colleagues to members of the public.
 This includes writing in many formats; informal blog posts, emails, reports, policy documents, web pages, support materials, presentations, publications, book chapters, assessments, social media posts, award applications, small funding applications and so much more.
 I have also honed and developed my verbal communication from meeting contributions, presentations, teaching (large group and small group), video recordings (support material, conference contributions) and continuing professional development sessions (as lead facilitator or participant).
 Over my career this skill has resulted in wide dissemination of my work, as I am a passionate open education practitioner, many successful funding awards (internal and external), changing the practice of colleagues, and inspiring others to experiment with approaches to teaching and learning.

 During the pandemic I co-facilitated several external sessions:

 - Teaching Technologies: Fostering Discussion, Debate, Collaboration and Engagement for the Cara Syria Programme – with Emma McAllister

 - Socialisation and Engagement for Queen’s University Belfast – with Áine McNeil

 - Engaging Students Online for North Regional College – with Áine McNeil

 - Stories of Care: Reflections on Teaching and Learning Online in 2020 for IUADigEd series – with Kate Molloy

 - Podcast: 25 Years of EdTech: The Serialized Audio Version podcast (chapter 1996 – Computer-Mediated Communication)